StarShovel/bash-noughts/README.md

 ## Notes

 This simple implementation of *Noughts & Crosses* takes advantage of the double-width 'emoji' characters supported in modern terminal emulators, and mouse control.
-It uses a left-clickis to select the next (square) move.
+It uses a left-click to select the next (square) move.

 ## Installation